 Sam frowned, “What do you mean?”

-Joseph narrowed his eyes on her and gave a subtle warning with his frown.
+Joseph narrowed his eyes on her, and gave a subtle shake of his head warning with his frown.

 The signal made Isabella feel awkward as though she shouldn’t have said anything.
 She lowered her eyes.
 Maybe she needed to keep quiet about the offer.
-Samuel, as a real estate agent might know Mark Landis and open questions on the offer.
+Samuel, as a real estate agent probably knew Mark Landis.
 She waited looking back at Joseph to explain, but he remained silent and took a bite of his food.

-Finally, as Samuel kept staring at her, expecting an explanation, she said, “Oh, it’s just a saying that I always come up with after being disappointed.”
-She lied.
-But she saw that Joseph narrowed his eyes on her with a lifted brow over one eye.
+Finally, as Samuel kept staring at her, expecting an explanation.
+She said, “Oh, it’s just a saying I always come up with after being disappointed.”
+She saw Joseph narrowed his eyes on her.
 It announced how ridiculous her statement sounded to her own ears.
 She added, “Joe told me land isn’t selling around here.
 I’m just disappointed by the low offer.”

-Still, Joseph wasn’t making an explanation, and she considered that he wanted to keep it that way.
+Still, Joseph wasn’t making an explanation, and she considered he wanted to keep it that way.

 “Yeah, Isabella,” Samuel picked up the topic, “with the crime on these border ranches, it’s a real estate nightmare.
-There was that rancher, Mack Simpson, that was shot in the head because he refused to let some people cross his land unannounced.
-Joe even thinks that your parents were slain by people coming over illegally.”
+There was that rancher, Mack Simpson, who was shot in the head because he refused to let some people cross his land unannounced.”

 “Mack Simpson?”
 She looked at Joseph.
 “Why didn’t you tell me, Joe?
 He owned the land on the south side of us.”